 - Buy: As they make the decision to purchase your products and services, it is crucial to maintain high-quality customer experience.
 Every detail matters, right down to the page where they must type in their credit card number.
 Look for ways to exceed their expectations and make the process easy–even enjoyable!

 - Repeat: One of the easiest ways to get repeat business is to make sure your clients understand the value you offer.
-Create ways to help your travelers relive the best parts of their holiday long after they’re back to their usual routine.
+Create ways to help your travellers relive the best parts of their holiday long after they’re back to their usual routine.
 This adds more touchpoints between you and your clients and more value to your services.
-Look for places to offer upsells and gather reviews and testimonials from them.
+Look for places to offer up-sells and gather reviews or testimonials from them.

-- Refer: Remember, the goal of the marketing hourglass is to turn satisfied customers into marketing agents who tell their friends and family about your amazing services.
+- Refer: Remember, the goal of the marketing hourglass is to turn satisfied customers into marketing agents and happy raving lunatics.
 This starts with an incredible experience.
-Then you need to help your happy customers introduce your business to their network through specific campaigns and processes.
+Then you need to help your lunatics introduce your business to their network through specific campaigns and processes.

 Referrals rarely happen organically.
 Even your champion customers need a little help referring your amazing services.
 This is an opportunity to be creative and build structures to help your customers tell their own stories in a way that points to your business.
 Help them tell others, “This company helped me achieved my ideal holiday.”
 In that statement, they are the hero, and you are the trusty sidekick that everyone knows, loves, and wants to invite on their own expeditions.

 With a well-structured marketing hourglass, your customers become one of the best parts of your marketing team, and your business becomes more customer-centric.
 Every tactic in your marketing strategy has a clear purpose, making your marketing efforts simpler and more effective.